 One of the reasons they need validation, is that when everything goes wrong in their life they know that they will be left with total devastation.
 The nihilist’s world exists on a precarious plane that there are certain truths that keeps them afloat.
 Most of their truths can be found in the routines of life: work, marriage, kids, friends, weekend fun, and politics.
 There is, however, no underlying foundation to nihilism, no meaning of life, no purpose, and no substantial reality in their lives to help them overcome a shakeup of one of these routines.
 There’s an old saying that there are no atheists in foxholes, and that cliché is based on the idea that in times of total devastation the human mind needs a plan B, a sense of life, a philosophy, a religion, or something to fall back on.
-Some say this need may actually be biological, or anatomical, but whatever the case is, it’s undeniable that we all need something to believe in, something greater than ourselves, and a plan B to fall back on when things don’t go as planned.
+Some say the need to believe in something might be biological, or anatomical, but whatever the case is, it’s undeniable that we all need something to believe in, something greater than ourselves, and a plan B to fall back on when things don’t go as planned.